sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

 :Default value: Empty
 :Optional: Yes
-:Values: * Absolute path on local file system.
+:Values: * Absolute path on the local file system.
-         * Relative path to server installation folder.
+         * Relative path to the server installation folder.
 :From version: 2.10.0
 :To version: None
 :Description: